Global Hadamard form for the Green Function in Schwarzschild space-time: Conclusions

-Now, in $(3+1)$-dimensions, the biscalar $U(x,x')$ is related to the van Vleck determinant $\Delta(x,x')$ as $U(x,x')=\Delta(x,x')^{1/2}$.
-It can be argued~\cite{CDOWa} that, in a spherically symmetric space-time, the van Vleck determinant picks up a phase of `$-\pi$' as the geodesic along which it is evaluated crosses a caustic point.
+Now, in $(3+1)$-dimensions, the biscalar $\U(x,x')$ is related to the van Vleck determinant $\Delta(x,x')$ {in that $(3+1)$-dimensional spacetime} as $\U(x,x')=\Delta(x,x')^{1/2}$.
+It can be argued~\cite{CDOWa} that, in a spherically symmetric spacetime, the van Vleck determinant picks up a phase of `$-\pi$' as the geodesic along which it is evaluated crosses a caustic point.
 That is, $\Delta^{1/2}=e^{-i\pi/2}\left|\Delta\right|^{1/2}$ after the geodesic has crossed a first caustic.
-If one then tentatively evaluated the retarded Green function from the form Eq.(\ref{eq:Feynman GF Had}) for the Feynman Green function after the geodesic has crossed a first caustic point (this is of course not rigorously justified since the Hadamard form is only valid within a normal neighbourhood, which cannot contain caustic points) the singularity $\PV(1/\sigma_4)$ -- instead of the $\delta(\sigma_4)$ -- would be obtained for the `direct' part.
-As the geodesic crosses later caustics, $\Delta^{1/2}$ picks up a phase `$-\pi/2$' every time and the fourfold structure (considering only the distributions, not their coefficients) for the leading singularity of the retarded Green function (that we have derived in this paper) would ensue.
-As suggested in~\cite{Casals:2012px}, if the same phase `$-\pi/2$' were picked up by the biscalar $V(x,x')$ at each caustic crossing (this is known to be true --at least for $V_0$, the first term in the Hadamard series for $V(x,x')$-- in the case of the Pleba\'nski-Hacyan space-time dealt with in~\cite{Casals:2012px}), then the fourfold structure for the sub-leading discontinuity of the retarded Green function that we have derived would follow similarly.
+If one then tentatively evaluated the retarded Green function from the form Eq.~(\ref{eq:Feynman GF Had}) for the Feynman Green function after the geodesic has crossed a first caustic point (this is, of course, not rigorously justified since the Hadamard form is only valid within a normal neighbourhood, which cannot contain caustic points; however,~\cite{BUSS2018168} provides numerical evidence that this works) the singularity $\PV(1/\s)$ -- instead of the $\delta(\s)$ -- would be obtained for the `direct' part.
+As the geodesic crosses later caustics, $\Delta^{1/2}$ picks up a phase `$-\pi/2$' every time and the fourfold structure (considering only the distributions, not their coefficients) for the leading singularity of the retarded Green function (that we have derived in this paper {-- see Eq.~\eqref{4-fold}}) would ensue.
+As suggested in~\cite{Casals:2012px}, if the same phase `$-\pi/2$' were picked up by the biscalar $\V(x,x')$ at each caustic crossing (this is known to be true --at least for {$\nu_0$}, the first term in the Hadamard series for $\V(x,x')$, see Eq.~\eqref{v0def}-- in the case of PH spacetime), then the fourfold structure for the sub-leading discontinuity of the retarded Green function that we have derived {(see Eq.~\eqref{4-fold,sublead})} would follow similarly. {The corresponding leading and subleading singularity structures for the imaginary part of the Feynman Green function would then be, respectively: $\PV(1/\s) \to -\delta(\s) \to -\PV(1/\s) \to \delta(\s) \to \PV(1/\s) \dots$ (corroborated numerically in~\cite{BUSS2018168,caribe2023lensing}) and $-\ln\left(\s\right)\to -\theta\left(-\s\right) \to \ln\left(\s\right)\to \theta\left(-\s\right)\to -\ln\left(\s\right)$. }